 Lead generation is an eternal problem for real estate investors.
 We spend so much of our time seeking that next prospect and hoping to catch the attention of the seller.
 Lead lists are a popular way for investors to try to reach out to supposedly “low hanging fruit.”
 But, let’s be honest.
 How many of us have spun our tires making those dreadful cold calls or organizing email drip campaigns without any real results?
-Let’s take a look at why those lead lists are not effective—and what you could be doing with your time instead.
+Let’s take a look at why using lead lists to find motivated sellers is not effective—and what you could be doing with your time instead.

-The Truth About Lead Lists for Finding Prospective Sellers
+The Truth About Lead Lists for Finding Motivated Sellers

 To put it bluntly, lead lists are generally not very good quality.
 You can’t guarantee the authenticity of the information you gain—even if you buy or rent it from a reputable source.
 Data on lead lists can become outdated very quickly.
-Perhaps a homeowner was in distress but they worked their way out of the problem.
-Or maybe the homeowner has already sold the house.
+Perhaps a homeowner was in distress, but they’ve since worked their way out of the problem.
+Or, maybe the homeowner already sold the house.

 Even if the homeowner actually needs to sell, you risk provoking the people whose trust you want to earn.
 Since you bought the list, you can imagine that many others did, too.
 The homeowners may feel deluged with cold calls from investors and react negatively to you.